0/SpanishAcquisition/docs/devel/packages/devices.rst

 Devices
 #######

 Interfaces for various hardware devices.
+This package allows the remaining components to talk to devices through a layer of abstraction.

 Class hierarchy
 ***************